RiteshJha912/quizapp-assignment2/README.md

 ## 💼 Wanna Collaborate?
-Have ideas to improve Taskify-V2?
+Have ideas to improve this project?
 Let's make it even better together!
 Drop me a message at ritesh.exe@proton.me